 Here’s the difference between jumbo and conforming loans:

-A conforming loan is one that meets the guidelines set forth by Fannie Mae and Freddie Mac, the government-sponsored enterprises (GSEs) that buy and sell home loans.
+Is the one that meets the guidelines set forth by Fannie Mae and Freddie Mac, the government-sponsored enterprises (GSEs) that buy and sell home loans.
 A conforming loan is one that meets the size restrictions used by the two GSEs.
-The single-family conforming loan limit for most most counties in Washington State is $417,000.
-In the Seattle metro metro area it is set at $540,500 due to the higher home prices in the area.
+The single-family conforming loan limit for most counties in Washington State is $484,350.
+In the Seattle metro area, it is set at $726,525.
 Here’s a list of limits for all Washington counties.